Car is not necessary

 La Tillette is perfectly placed for all the world class resorts in the Haute Tarentaise region of the French Alps.
 Sainte Foy, Val'd'Isere, Tignes, Les Arcs and La Rosiere are all within minutes of La Tillette, so whatever the weather, or your desires, there's a resort very close by to suit everyone.

-Sainte Foy is just 6km away and is served by a free resort shuttle bus which stops just outside La Tillette, if required.
+Sainte Foy is just 6km away and is also served by a free resort shuttle bus which stops just outside La Tillette.
 Crowd-free and perfect for families with lovely sweeping, tree-lined greens and blues, plus more challenging reds.
-Sainte Foy is also a Mecca for powder hounds for whom the icing on the cake is that the best off-piste runs lead directly back to la Tillette's front door!
+Sainte Foy is also a Mecca for powder hounds for whom the icing on the cake is that some of Europe's best off-piste runs lead directly back to la Tillette's front door!

-Val d'Isere and Tignes (12 km) are both within an easy 20 minutes' drive.
+Val d'Isere and Tignes (12 km) are both within 20 minutes.
 These snow-sure resorts should need little introduction.
 For intermediate skiers upwards and a "must do" for the teenagers!

-Les Arcs can be accessed via Le Pre de Villaroger, just 3km from La Tillette, or via the funicular at Bourg Saint Maurice (15 mins).
+Les Arcs can be accessed via Le Pre de Villaroger, just 5 minutes (3km) from La Tillette, or via the funicular at Bourg Saint Maurice (15 mins).
 Vast ski area that links to La Plagne.

 Skiing in Sainte Foy: